gemini-testing/playwright-utils/README.md

 - If you have `toHaveScreenshot` calls without specified `name`, it is required to name them.
 - Move contents of your `toHaveScreenshot` options from `expect` section of playwright config to `toMatchScreenshot` at `use` section of playwright config, then remove `threshold` property (`toMatchScreenshot` uses `tolerance` instead.
 Preferred value is 2.3).

+**Note**: Screenshot comparison errors, caused by `toMatchScreenshot`, won't stop test execution by default.
+You can configure it with `stopOnFirstImageDiff` option.

 [pwt]: https://playwright.dev/
 [looks-same]: https://github.com/gemini-testing/looks-same